BOIL A QUART OF WATER IN 101 SECONDS

 Induction differs from gas or radiant cooktops because there is no exposed coil, open flame or heated surface.
 If an element is turned on accidentally, no heat is generated unless cookware 5" or greater in diameter is placed on the element.
 When cookware is removed from the element, the coil is de-energized and automatically turns off within 30 seconds.

 The GE Profile™ Series induction cooktop will flash "F" when cookware has been removed from the surface, cookware is not present when the unit is turned on, or cookware is not centered on the element.

 Yes.
-The GE Profile™ Series induction cooktop fits into GE's common cutout shapes, making it easier to replace an appliance without changing countertop cutouts.
+The GE Profile™ Series induction cooktop fits into our common cutout shapes, making it easier to replace an appliance without changing countertop cutouts.

 Yes.
 GE Profile™ Series induction cooktops can be installed over select Monogram®, GE Profile™ Series or GE® 27" or 30" single wall ovens except models with Trivection® technology.
 Please consult your installation instructions for more information on combining an induction cooktop with an oven.